 Make Up For Ever Artist Acrylic | Swatches

 I have 3 shades to share with you today:

 - #200 Candy Pink is a cooler, almost neon pink that became a surprise favourite

 - #301 Poppy Orange: lighter orange that leans a little bit more peach in real life.

 - #600 Dark Purple: The “artist” colour, this shade leans almost black with more than one drop.
 It is slightly warmer when applied lightly

-Overall, all three colours are creamy, smooth and applies evenly without too much of a clean-up afterwards.
+Overall, all three colours are creamy, smooth and apply evenly without too much of a clean-up afterwards.
 The colours almost melt on the lips without being heavy or slippery.
-The colours are immediately opaque with just one drop and wears well.
-Surprisingly, my favourite shades were #200 Candy Pink, and #600 Dark Purple which despite being such a bold colour on opposite ends of the spectrum, were something I looked forward most to trying!
+The colours are immediately opaque with just one drop and wear well.
+Surprisingly, my favourite shades were #200 Candy Pink and #600 Dark Purple which despite being such a bold colour on opposite ends of the spectrum, were something I looked forward most to trying!

 Do you like liquid lipsticks?
-Would you give the new Make Up For Ever Artist Acrylip a try?
+Would you give the new Makeup For Ever Artist Acrylic a try?